aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/GlobalDatabases.md

 - **Cross-region failover**: Planned failover to a different region
 - **DNS handling**: The `initialConnection` plugin helps mitigate stale DNS issues

+### Restricting Access to Specific Regions
+If your application can only reach a subset of the regions a Global Database spans (due to network reachability, compliance, or latency constraints), use the `gdbAccessibleRegions` property to restrict the wrapper to those regions.
+See [Restricting Aurora Global Database Access by Region](./using-plugins/UsingGlobalAuroraAccessibleRegions.md) for details.

+### Monitoring Connection Priority
+The topology monitor's background connection can be directed to a preferred node type or region using `gdbMonitoringConnectionPriority`.
+See [Monitoring Connection Priority](./using-plugins/UsingMonitoringConnectionPriority.md) for details.

 ## Compatibility

 For detailed compatibility information, see: